-- From Jenkins, select an existing job to view or create a new job.
+- 1. From Jenkins, select an existing job to view or create a new job.
 If you selected an existing job, click Configure on the job page. - 2.
 In the Post-build Actions section, click Add post-build action, and then select Fortify Assessment. - 3.
 Select Local translation & local scan. - 4.
-To download Fortify security content before the scan: - a.
-Select the Update Fortify Security Content check box. - b.
-In the Update server URL box, type the URL for the Fortify Rulepack update server.
+To download Fortify Software Security Content before the scan: - a.
+Select the Update Fortify Security Content check box.